×

 Maternity Rights

 Maternity Protection Resource Package.
-International Labour Organization.
+International Labor Organization.

 This tool from the ILO provides specific learning and teaching modules about maternity protection and maternity leave for health and care workers.
 The modules are broken up into 3 parts, covering background, the core and basic elements of maternity protection, and the actions that can be taken to improve maternity protections at the national and organizational levels.
 This tool can be utilized by any individual for self-education and also provides the teaching structure necessary for governments, employers, and NGOs to use the modules to educate others.